JoachimJoergensen/laravel-mix-boilerplate/README.md

-# laravel-mix-boilerplate
-Boilerplate build with laravel-mix
+This is a standart boilerplate, build with laravel-mix.